Rich Strike: Breeders’ Cup Classic

 On November 5, 2022, the Breeders’ Cup Classic was run on Keeneland Racetrack in Lexington, Kentucky.
-The field included horses Flightline, Epicenter, Rich Strike, Hot Rod Charlie, Taiba, Life is Good, Olympiad and Happy Saver.
-Various pundits had predicted that no one was going to beat Flightline, and that proved to be so, with the horse finishing 8 1/4 lengths in front of Olympiad.
-Jockey Sonny Leon rode Rich Strike to a strong fourth place finish behind winner Flightline, Olympiad and Taiba.
-The colt seems to have been slowed by a faltering Epicenter, who suffered a track career-ending injury during the race.
+The field consisted of Flightline, Epicenter, Rich Strike, Hot Rod Charlie, Taiba, Life is Good, Olympiad, and Happy Saver.
+Many pundits had predicted that Flightline would win, and that proved to be so, with the horse finishing 8 1/4 lengths in front of Olympiad.
+Jockey Sonny Leon rode Rich Strike to a fourth-place finish behind Flightline, Olympiad, and Taiba.
+The colt seems to have been slowed by a faltering Epicenter, who suffered a career-ending injury.
 Dawson and Reed announced after the race that Rich Strike would likely now be rested to prepare for 2023.

 Clark Stakes

-Rich Strike ran in the Clark Stakes at Churchill Downs on Friday, November 22, 2022, on his reported favourite track for the 1 1/8 mile G1 race.
-The day before the race he was the favourite at 2-1 odds.
-It was his first 3 week turnaround.
+Rich Strike ran in the Clark Stakes at Churchill Downs on Friday, November 22, 2022, on his reported favorite track for the 1 1/8 mile G1 race.
+The day before the race he was the favorite at 2:1 odds.
+It was his first 3-week turnaround.
 Sonny Leon rode.
 The horse did not do well, finished at the back of the pack.
 It was discovered post-race that he was quite ill.
 Rich Strike was treated for what trainer Eric Reed called a guttural pouch infection, and after recovery he was rested until mid-January 2023.

 Year End 2022

 Trainer Eric Reed worked on a race plan for the next year, as Rich Strike rested at a bluegrass farm at the end of 2022, and enjoyed “just being a horse”.
-Reed stated that Rich Strike’s 2022 team members will be in place for 2023, and “there is no plan to change them” — the Dixons, Leon, Lagune.
+Reed stated that Rich Strike's 2022 team members would be in place for 2023, and “there is no plan to change them” — the Dixons, Leon, Lagune.

 2023: four-year-old season

-Rich Strike returned to the Mercury Training Centre in January, and began training for the 2023 year.
-He has not been raced as of March 2023.
+Rich Strike returned to Eric Reed's Mercury Training Center in January, and began training for the 2023 season.
+He ran just once that year, finishing fifth in the Alysheba Stakes at Churchill.

+On May 11, 2023, a few days after the Alysheba was run, Reed announced that he quit as the trainer for Rich Strike and all horses owned by RED-TR Racing in his care.
+His resignation came after it was announced that Reed had entered into an agreement with Omaha Productions, a production company headed by former NFL quarterback Peyton Manning, for an Amazon Prime documentary about his training career.
+RED-TR Racing's Rick Dawson claimed the promotional materials released about the project included parts about Rich Strike's story, which he said he owned the trademark and rights to.
+The two ultimately disagreed on their views of the film project, with Dawson saying that he felt obligated to protect Rich Strike's legacy, and Reed saying that he wanted to do what was best for his family.
+On May 25 it was announced that Bill Mott would take over the training duties.
+It was also reported that Rich Strike was being turned out and rested for 30 days.